Arfan Bhatti

 Arfan Bhatti (born 9 August 1977) is a Norwegian Islamist activist and a leading figure of the Profetens Ummah.

+In 2026, a lower court in Norway handed down a verdict, in regard to the trial against Bhatti for his alleged part in the 2022 Oslo shooting; the verdict says that he will be imprisoned for at least 30 years; however, he has appealed the case.

 Early life

 Bhatti was born and raised in Oslo to parents of Pakistani origin from the city of Gujrat.
 He spent several years in Pakistan during his childhood in addition to attending school in Norway, but was eventually brought under the care of a child protection institution.
 He joined the criminal youth gang Young Guns when he was thirteen years old, and when he was fifteen years old he hit the owner of a local grocery store in the head with a glass bottle so that it shattered and then stabbed the victim in the abdomen numerous times, for which he received his first criminal conviction.

 In 1998 he was convicted for having shot a person as part of an extortion assignment.
 The court psychiatrist then concluded that Bhatti had "insufficiently developed mental capacities", and as part of later court proceedings in 2004 and in 2006 assessors concluded that he had dissocial personality disorder.
 Bhatti resided in Pakistan in the early 2000s, and during this time he was described to have become more religious and more extreme.